smarr/are-we-fast-yet/docs/core-language.md

 We are generally not interested in the most efficient hash table, vector, or random number generator.
 Instead, we use a common library implemented within the *core* language subset of each language.
-We do this, because we want to compare the effectiveness of the compilers instead of well optimized standard libraries.
+We do this because we want to compare the effectiveness of the compilers instead of well optimized standard libraries.
 Optimization of standard libraries could be a topic for another benchmarking game.
 Note, this common library typically implements basic